-The Designer is required to submit any proposed deviations from these Design Standards by completing the 'Design Standards Deviation/Modification Request Form' which can be obtained from the Development/Construction Project Manager or the Planning, Development and Construction website - https://facilities.gwu.edu/sites/g/files/zaxdzs2316/f/downloads/Integrated%20Design%20Review%20Process%20-%20Waiver%20Form.pdf.
+The Designer is required to submit any proposed deviations from these Design Standards by completing the 'Design Standards Deviation/Modification Request Form' which can be obtained from the Construction Project Manager (GW internal access link - https://gwu.box.com/s/4qf33g7e756qqof72p0otrv78o95kxbd) or please find the form at the end of this section.
 Written approval from GW is required before the Designer may proceed with the proposed change(s).
 Any questions, comments, or suggestions to improve The George Washington University Design Standards should be submitted to the Senior Director of Campus Planning.